coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 ```

 - **You should see a list of all the files in the current folder,** similar to the screenshot below.
     - You should see 3 files that start with "environment-ds_" and end with ".yml" similar in the screenshot below.
+Note: the exact names of the environment files may be slightly different than the screenshot below.

 ![img](https://assets.codingdojo.com/boomyeah2015/codingdojo/curriculum/content/chapter/1656808093__dojo-env-setup%20ls%20result.png)

 **If so, you are all set for step 2.3: create the dojo-env environment!**

-### Step 2.2-Troubleshooting):
+### Step 2.2-Troubleshooting Opening the Repo:

 If you are having trouble getting GitHub desktop to open GitBash in the correct folder there are 2 solutions for getting your gitbash window in the dojo-env-setup folder.